 At this point we would like to give you an idea of how we understand data protection and to make transparent what happens to all the accumulated data.
 Furthermore you will be informed about your statutory rights with reference to the processing of these data.

-adesso AG (hereinafter also we/us), Adessoplatz 1 , 44269 Dortmund, is responsible for the Internet platforms.
+adesso SE (hereinafter also we/us), Adessoplatz 1 , 44269 Dortmund, is responsible for the Internet platforms.

 Below, we would like to inform you comprehensively and in detail about how we shall protect your privacy, and how personal data is processed within the framework of our websites and/or our online platforms.
 Personal data will be deleted as soon as possible and will never be used for advertising purposes, or be passed on, without your consent.